boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ### `requirements.txt` Is Missing

-The file is generated only after the Python packages, SmartRedis Python client, SmartSim database dependencies, dependency restoration, and final compatibility check have completed successfully.
+The file is generated only after the Python packages, SmartRedis Python client, SmartSim database executable build, dependency restoration, and final compatibility check have completed successfully.

 Run a complete Tykky build: